saf-dmitry/taskpaper-mode/README.md

                    (d2 (or (taskpaper-string-get-attribute b "due") "2100-12-12")))
                (if (taskpaper-num= p1 p2) (taskpaper-time< d1 d2) (taskpaper-num< p1 p2)))))

+See the [Scripting Guide][tp-mode-scripting-guide] for the list of API functions, which can be used for attribute evaluation.

 ### Motion and Display Commands